PZGM/Edir_Revo/level07/README.md

 # Level07 - Exploiting an Out-of-Bounds Array Access Vulnerability

-## Objective

-The goal of this challenge is to exploit an out-of-bounds array access vulnerability in the program to overwrite the instruction pointer (EIP) and execute a ret2libc attack.

 ## Step 1: Running the Program

 First, let's run the program to observe its behavior: